 I did my undergraduate degree at the University of New Brunswick, and fast tracked to vet school at the Atlantic Veterinary College in Prince Edward Island, both in my home country of Canada.
 I received my DVM in 1997.
 Wanting to experience the world, I left Canada after graduation and ended up in Massachusetts…“the world”!
 I started working at CVH in the summer of 1997, and except for a short stint doing part time work at a low cost spay/neuter clinic, I have been here ever since.

-I have been at CVH for the past 16 years because we are like a family.
+I have been at Capeway Veterinary Hospital for more than 20 years because we are like a family.
 I look forward to coming to work each day where I am lucky enough to work with such a caring and dedicated staff, many of whom are my closest friends.
 Working with people you not only like and respect, but are knowledgeable and skilled makes going to work a pleasure.
 The job we do, the animals and people we help, makes it even more fulfilling.

 Contrary to popular belief, I don't have a cot out back at the office!
 When not at work you may find me at a spinning class or walking my dogs around town.
 I'm pretty active and enjoy everything from hiking Mount Monadnock to rollerblading the bike path.
 I am an avid reader, mostly fantasy, and a fan of trashy TV.
 I am a world traveler and it is my goal to see EVERYWHERE, literally!
 Ask me where my next trip is. : )

 Dr. Carreiro grew up on a dairy farm in Rhode Island, and has been involved in animal care for her entire life.
 One of her favorite things to do as a child was to find and tame wild kittens who lived in her hayloft.
 As a teenager, she was lucky enough to have a horse to ride and train, and her love of horses endured, even though she doesn't own a horse now.